raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 sequential state IO operations, each of which traverses the Extern boundary in a non-parallelizable way.
 If the Extern is traversed through FFI, the cost of operating on ADLs may be non-negligible.

-Alternative strategies like moving ownership of the state store to the FVM-side, or leveraging selectors for queries, may be explored in the future.

 ### Error conditions